eyra/fertility-prediction-challenge/README.md

 1. Make a copy of [this](https://github.com/eyra/fertility-prediction-challenge) template repository, by forking and cloning as explained [here](https://github.com/eyra/fertility-prediction-challenge/wiki#how-to-fork-and-clone-this-repository).
 2. Make sure to allow Github Actions on your own repository: Go to the “Actions” tab and click “I understand my workflows, go ahead and enable them.”
-3. If you have [registered](https://preferdatachallenge.nl/details/overview/3application.html) for the PreFer challenge, you will receive a link to download the data from the Next platform. **Important**: you cannot share these datasets, and you **cannot** upload them to your Github repository!
+3. If you have not already done so, download the training data and codebooks via the "Download data" task on the Next platform. **Important**: you are not allowed to share these datasets and you **may not** upload them to your Github repository!

-4. Visit the Next platform and sign in to download the training data and codebooks.
-[Here](https://preferdatachallenge.nl/posts/posts/2024-03-20-prefer-datasets.html) is a detailed explanation of the datasets that you have downloaded.
+ℹ️ Click [here](https://preferdatachallenge.nl/posts/posts/2024-03-20-prefer-datasets.html) for a detailed explanation on the datasets that you have downloaded.
 Click [here](https://preferdatachallenge.nl/posts/posts/2024-03-21-prefer-codebooks.html) for an explanation on how to use the codebooks.

 ## Prepare your method